Parker-Story/TestBankGenerator/README.md

 To facilitate integration with Moodle, we have developed the following components:

-- `TranslateToLogic 1-10`: Outputs questions in XML format that can be saved and imported into Moodle.
+- `TranslateToLogic 1-10`
+- `TranslateFromLogic 1-10`

-- `TranslateFromLogic 1-10`: Outputs questions in XML format that can be saved and imported into Moodle.
+Both of the above files outputs questions in XML format that can be saved and imported into Moodle.

 ## Canvas Compatibility